simeononsecurity/simeononsecurity.ch/content/articles/how-does-dns-work/index.en.md

 This command restarts the Name Service Cache Daemon (nscd), which is responsible for DNS caching on non-systemd Linux distributions.

-Worth noting: the steps provided here are general guidelines, and the specific commands or methods might differ slightly based on the operating system version or distribution you are using.
+Worth noting: the steps provided here are general guidelines, and the specific commands or methods might differ slightly based on the operating system version or distribution you're using.
 Clearing the DNS cache can help resolve certain DNS-related issues, but note that it won't fix all network connectivity problems.

 ## How the Root DNS System Works

 The Root DNS system is a fundamental part of the Domain Name System (DNS) infrastructure.
-Let's take a closer look at how the Root DNS system operates:
+Let's look closely at how the Root DNS system operates:

 ### 1. Root Zone and Root Servers